- by Debra Anchors

 Paperback Maple (Acer Griseum): Displays its exfoliating bark characteristic while the tree is still young.
 In winter, snow clings to the tree’s peeling cinnamon-hued surface, adding interest to the landscape – Zones 4, 5, 6, 7 and 8

-Thank you for stopping by and spending a little time with me.
-If you enjoyed this article, please post a comment so I will know.
+Thank you for stopping by to spend time in my garden.
+If you liked the article, please take a moment to let me know.
 I will be delighted if you would suggest Gardens Inspired to your friends, follow me or subscribe to my Blog.

 Excellent reminder of the texture, color and dimension-enhancing visual interest brought by a variety of tree types among the gardens & landscape!